 BUILDING THE SHELTER 2018-19

 This is our first major building project since the erection of the cabin and verandah in 2014.
-The idea is to create a sheltered space in the Mag's Woos area to encourage groups to make increased use of this end of the wood.
+The idea is to create a sheltered space in the Mag's Wood area to encourage groups to make increased use of this end of the wood.
 The project is deisgned as a training project led by round wood builder Henry Fobrooke.
-The main funding is from Forestry Commission Scotland.
+The main funding is from Forestry Commission Scotland but has received generous support in cash, kind, expertise and time from a wide range of local supporters.
 See Funders

 First we harvested our own timber (mostly windblown) and made 2 small bridges for the extraction route.